cinstuser/cinstuser.github.io/README.md

 The best assisant of  your game.
 Save time and effort with Auto Clicker, the ultimate tool for automating repetitive tasks on your Android device.
-Simple and Easy to Use
+Simple and Easy to Use!